Thanksgiving Looks for Grown-ass Women

 If your Thanksgiving is more the kind where you'll be outside around a fire pit, working the grill, or watching the kids play, it may be the right event for a blouse and dark jeans.
 And depending on the situation, that blouse may be replaced by an elevated sweater.

 With jeans, I'd keep them a darker wash or a color so the look is more family holiday than everyday.
 Bypass the skinny jean for a straight, wide-leg or bootcut alternative to look modern and be comfortable.
 Blouses can be tucked in or out; the same with sweaters.
-If you choose a sweater, I recommend one that feels elevated: an interesting neckline, embellishment, a more luxe yarn, a holiday color or theme.
+If you choose a sweater, I recommend one that feels elevated: an interesting neckline, embellishment, a more luxe yarn, or a holiday color or theme.

 2: Sweater Dressing